mpi4jax/mpi4jax/paper.md

 - In the case of Veros, MPI primitives are needed to communicate overlapping grid cells between processes.
 Communication primitives are buried deep into the physical subroutines.
 Therefore, refactoring the codebase to leave `jax.jit` every time data needs to be communicated would severely break the control flow of the model and incur a hefty performance loss (in addition to the cost of copying data from and to JAX).
 Through `mpi4jax`, it is possible to apply the JIT compiler to whole subroutines to avoid this entirely.

-- In the case of NetKet, the desire to achieve the highest efficiency for Natural Gradient Optimisation requires finding the solution of a large linear system $A\bm{x}=\bm{y}$.
-However, the matrix $A$ is determined by running Automatic Differentiation on a Neural Network Model whose inputs might be distributed across several computing nodes and GPUs.
-Therefore, to write in a simple yet efficient way the action of $A$ the need to differentiate through distributed reduction operations inside of a linear solver arises.
+- In the case of NetKet, a high efficiency algorithm for natural gradient optimization requires finding the solution of a large linear system $A\bm{x}=\bm{y}$.
+The matrix $A$ is determined by running automatic differentiation on a neural network model whose inputs might be distributed across several computing nodes and GPUs.
+Therefore, the need to differentiate through distributed reduction operations inside of a linear solver arises.

 # Implementation

-`Mpi4jax` combines JAX's custom call mechanism with `mpi4py.libmpi` (which exposes MPI C primitives as Cython callables).
+`mpi4jax` combines JAX's custom call mechanism with `mpi4py.libmpi` (which exposes MPI C primitives as Cython callables).

 The implementation of a primitive in `mpi4jax` consists of two parts:

 1. A Python module that registers a new primitive with JAX.
-JAX primitives consist of several parts, such as an abstract evaluation rule (used to infer output shapes and data types), and 2 translation rules (one for each CPU and GPU) that convert inputs to the appropriate XLA-compatible types.
-Optionally, we can also define transpose and differentiation rules (if applicable, see Outlook section).
+JAX primitives consist of several parts, such as an *abstract evaluation* rule and several *translation rules*.
+The abstract evaluation rule is used by the compiler to infer output shapes and data types without running the actual computation, while translation rules supply the specific computational kernel to be called and prepare input buffers.

    In particular, we need to ensure that all numerical input data is of the expected type (e.g., by converting Python integers to the C type `uintptr_t`) before passing it on to XLA.
+A different translation rule is necessary for every type of backend, such as CPUs, GPUs and TPUs.

+   On specific primitives we also define a transposition and JVP (Jacobian-vector product) rule to support forward and reverse mode automatic differentiation.

 2. A Cython [@cython] function that casts raw input arguments passed by XLA to their true C type, so they can be passed on to MPI.
 On CPU, arguments are given in the form of arrays of void pointers, `void**`, so we use static casts for conversion.
 On GPU, input data is given as a raw char array, `char*`, which we deserialize to a custom Cython `struct` whose fields represent the input data.